emfrias/bitshares-pytools/README.md

 None of the tools require installation.
 However, they require the python-bitsharesrpc module in order to interact with the client via RPC.

+In order to install the python-bitsharesrpc package you need to update the submodule.
+The easiest way to install the module goes as:

+    git submodule init
+    git submodule update

 ## python-bitsharesrpc ##

 Connections to the BitShares client are performed using the python-bitsharesrpc